open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

    Subscription, as well as the associated Deployments.
 4. The policy should report when the CatalogSource for the operator is unhealthy.
 It should be configurable whether this will cause the policy to become NonCompliant.
-5. What happens when the policy is deleted should be configurable: the operator might be deleted, or the operator and its CRDs might be deleted, or nothing might be deleted.
-By default, only the Subscription and CSVs will be deleted (matching the suggestion from OLM).
+5. It should be possible to remove an operator installation with a policy.
+Exactly which resources are removed should be configurable to match what the user wants: by default only the Subscription and ClusterServiceVersion will be removed (matching the suggestion from OLM) but additionally things like the CustomResourceDefinitions or InstallPlans could be removed.

 ### Non-Goals